All Products

 • In other cases, pods that have a label name matching the key and a label value matching the value are matched.

-ContainerFilters.ExcludeK8sLabelmapNoNone/For containers in a Kubernetes environment, specifies the labels of the pods where the containers to be excluded reside.
+ContainerFilters.ExcludeK8sLabelmapNoNone/For containers deployed in a Kubernetes environment, this parameter specifies the labels of the pods to which the containers to be excluded belong.
 Multiple conditions are combined using the OR operator.
 If you do not specify this parameter, all containers are collected.
 Regular expressions are supported.
 The key in the map is the pod label name, and the value is the pod label value.
 The following rules apply:

 • If the value in the map is empty, pods that contain the key are matched.